darklynx/request-baskets/README.md

 It is possible to forward all incoming HTTP requests to arbitrary URL by configuring basket via web UI or RESTful API.

-### Persistent storage
+### Bolt database

 By default Request Baskets service keeps configured baskets and collected HTTP requests in memory.
 This data is lost after service or server restart.
 However a service can be configured to store collected data on file system.
 In this case the service can be restarted without loosing created baskets and collected data.

-To start service in persistent mode simply configure the appropriate storage type, such as [Bolt database](https://github.com/boltdb/bolt/):
+To start service in persistent mode simply configure the appropriate storage type, such as [Bolt database](https://github.com/boltdb/bolt):

 ```bash
 $ request-baskets -db bolt -file /var/lib/request-baskets/baskets.db